with Chelsea Vincent

 Last call!
-Just one room still available!
+Just one female roommate space still available!

 If nature, science, or wildlife inspires you, there is no better place to be than the unparalleled Galapagos Islands.
 This 7 night, 8 day trip-of-a-lifetime includes naturalist-guided trips to the Charles Darwin station, Bartolome Island, and North Seymour Island.
 With a small, private group, enjoy kayaking on Tortuga Bay, snorkeling, swimming, a tour of the highlands (pit craters, lava tunnels, and a cloud forest), yoga classes, nature-inspired accommodations on Santa Cruz Island, and most meals.
 The star of this retreat is the rich biodiversity of the protected native wildlife, many of whom are unafraid of humans.
 Swim with sea lions and sharks, spot Galapagos penguins and flamingos, and watch the dance of marine iguanas and blue footed boobies on volcanic rocks.
 This truly unique UNESCO World Heritage Site offers the perfect melding of yoga and an unblemished example of a wild and natural world.

 A little more about the Galapagos Islands: